google/WebFundamentals/src/content/en/updates/2017/06/credential-management-updates.md

 {% include "web/_shared/contributors/agektmr.html" %}

-Some of the updates described here are explained at the Google I/O session, **Secure and Seamless Sign-In: Keeping Users Engaged**:
+Some of the updates described here are explained in the Google I/O session, **Secure and Seamless Sign-In: Keeping Users Engaged**:

 <div class="video-wrapper-full-width">